FlaxEngine/FlaxDocs/manual/get-started/mac.md

 ## Sample projects

-To help you start using Flax pick the latest Flax Samples from [https://github.com/FlaxEngine/FlaxSamples](https://github.com/FlaxEngine/FlaxSamples).
+To help you start using Flax pick up the latest Flax Samples from [https://github.com/FlaxEngine/FlaxSamples](https://github.com/FlaxEngine/FlaxSamples).
 This collection contains various example projects that showcase the engine features and can be used as a foundation for your future Flax projects.
 Have fun!

 ## New project